NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### How long does it take?

-Going through all the steps carefully will take ca. 60 minutes.
+Going through all the steps carefully will take around 60 minutes.

 ## Your first package